alwye/standalone-call-recorder/README.md

 /var/spool/asterisk/monitor/
 ```

+You can copy the recordings from the computer by running an `scp` command, using a shared folder or putting some automation in place.

 When you play a recording, you may notice a very sharp sound at the very beginning.
-I haven't looked into removing it yet, although feel free to submit a pull request with a fix.
+I haven't looked into removing it yet and most likely won't, although feel free to submit a pull request with a fix.

-## Credits
+## Thanks to
 * Asterisk community with [its amazing project](https://github.com/asterisk/asterisk)
 * bg111 for creating [chan_dongle](https://github.com/bg111/asterisk-chan-dongle) and Walter Doekes for maintaining [its up-to-date fork](https://github.com/wdoekes/asterisk-chan-dongle)